Sleep Efficiency Calculator

 A sleep efficiency of 85% or higher is a common clinical benchmark.
 Many good sleepers are in the 90–95% range.
 Sleep efficiency below 85% may suggest fragmented sleep or insomnia-like sleep patterns, while efficiency below 75% is often treated as a clearly low-efficiency zone.

-This tool calculates your sleep efficiency from bedtime, wake time, and estimated time spent awake in bed (sleep onset latency plus nighttime awakenings).
+This calculator calculates your sleep efficiency from bedtime, wake time, and estimated time spent awake in bed (sleep onset latency plus nighttime awakenings).

 Sleep efficiency is a useful metric in CBT-I and other insomnia assessments because it captures sleep consolidation, not just total sleep opportunity.
 Unlike total sleep duration alone, efficiency shows whether you are spending a lot of time awake in bed.
 Tracking this metric can help separate short sleep from inefficient sleep.